 Hotel-Motel Excise Taxes

 Information for contacting TRPG and registration is included in the information accessible via the link above.
 Each lodging establishment is responsible for contacting TRPG directly to obtain access to the online reporting and payment system.
 Failure to register with TRPG will not alleviate the penalties associated with late filings and/or payments.
-Please note that the taxes can no longer be mailed directly to the City of Newnan - the taxes must be reported and paid via the online system referenced above.
+Please note that the taxes cannot be mailed directly to the City of Newnan - the taxes must be reported and paid via the online system referenced above.

 Below is a portion of the City of Newnan Ordinances pertaining to the Hotel-Motel Taxes.
 Questions concerning the tax can be directed to the Finance Department at 770-254-2351 or via email at email@example.com.
 Most questions should be addressed directly with TRPG since they are now collecting and enforcing the reporting of hotel/motel taxes for the City of Newnan.